 As a condition of the previous zoning amendment, the Assessment was registered on title as a S. 219 Covenant (CA6049824) to ensure development of the land is in accordance with the Assessment.
-At the time of re-zoning, a Section 219 Covenant (CA6049825) was also registered on the property title requiring the wells be constructed and tested, and a report from a Professional Engineer (registered in BC) to be submitted to the Regional District of Nanaimo prior to final approval of subdivision in accordance with Policy B1.21 Groundwater - Application requirements for rezoning of un-serviced lands.
-Both covenants will apply to the future subdivision of the parcel; therefore, if the zoning amendment application is successful, the applicant will be required to comply with the Covenant CA6049825 and Policy B1.21.
-This will include the submission of a report prepared by a Professional Engineer (registered in BC) to the satisfaction of the Regional District of Nanaimo confirming that a well has been constructed on proposed
+At the time of re-zoning, a Section 219 Covenant (CA6049825) was also registered on the property title requiring the wells be constructed and tested, and a report from a Professional Engineer (registered in BC) to be submitted to the Regional District of Nanaimo prior to final approval of subdivision in accordance with Policy B1.21.
+At the time of the previous subdivision, the applicant constructed and tested a new well on the parent parcel, Lot 3, and submitted a report in accordance with Policy B1.21 and Covenant CA6049825.
+This report confirmed that the well on Lot 3 (proposed Lot A) significantly exceeds the minimum yield of 3.5 m3 per day and that while some parameters, including total coliform concentrations and iron concentration were above the guidelines, treatment is possible to ensure potability.
+Both covenants will apply to the future subdivision of the parcel; therefore, if the zoning amendment application is successful, the applicant will be required to construct and test a new well on proposed Lot B in accordance with the Covenant CA6049825 and Policy B1.21.
+This will include the submission of a report prepared by a Professional Engineer (registered in BC) to the satisfaction of the Regional District of Nanaimo confirming that a well has been constructed on proposed Lot B and has been pump tested and certified including well head protection, and that the water meets Canadian Drinking Water Standards prior to final approval of subdivision.
+The pumping test will include monitoring of nearby wells in accordance with the protocols outlined in the BC Guide to Conducting Pumping Tests.

-Attachment 4 Planning Implications (Page 2 of 2)
+Attachment 4 Planning Implications (Page 2 of 3)